Baked Ratatouille

 Baked ratatouille

-Next, begin arranging your sliced vegetables in the dish, alternating by color.
-You can arrange these in whatever pattern you want; I like to stack them in an outer circle first, then fill the inside area with leftover pieces.
-Sprinkle the rest of the garlic over the top of the arranged vegetables, then season the whole thing with salt and pepper, and drizzle with a bit more olive oil.
+5. Next, begin arranging your sliced vegetables in the dish, alternating by color.
+Arrange in your preferred pattern; I like to stack them in an outer circle first, then fill the inside area with leftover pieces.
+Sprinkle the remainder of the chopped garlic over the top of the vegetables, then season the whole thing with salt and pepper, and drizzle with a bit more olive oil.

 Baked ratatouille

-Cover the dish with aluminum foil and bake for 40 minutes to an hour, or until the mixture is very bubbly and the vegetables look tender.
+6. Cover the dish with aluminum foil and bake for 40 minutes to an hour, or until the mixture is very bubbly and the vegetables are tender.
 Remove the dish from the oven, and turn your broiler on to high.
-Layer shaved or sliced cheese on top of the cooked vegetables, then bake underneath the broiler until the cheese gets bubbly and brown.
-Let the dish sit for a couple minutes, garnish with freshly chopped basil, and serve.
-This is delicious with grilled steaks, roasted chicken, and would also be awesome with pasta or cous cous!
+Layer shaved or coarsely shredded cheese on top of the cooked vegetables, then bake underneath the broiler until the cheese gets bubbly and brown.

 Baked ratatouille